 Thomas Jefferson’s Vineyards

 Much has been made about Jefferson’s vineyards.
-But according to Gabriele Rausse, Monticello’s Italian-born Director of Gardens and Grounds and credited with putting Virginia’s wine industry on the map, the country’s third President was much too busy to oversee a successful winery.
+But according to Gabriele Rausse, the country’s third President was much too busy to oversee a successful winery.

 Jefferson planted twenty varieties of grapes – half from France and half from Italy – beginning in 1807, with no success.
 “His vineyards failed every year for ten years, and it takes phylloxera ten years to kill a vinifera root.
 I believe that rather than the prevailing notion that a domestic bug killed the vines, Jefferson just couldn’t give his grapes the attention they needed,” Rausse theorizes.